bean-buzz/beanbuzz-part-b/README.md

 </details>

+> NOTE: Table management was removed from the app.
+Orders can have a table number, however, there are no systems for managing the tables.

 # R3 - Application Architecture Diagram

 ### Overview

-Our application utilises a MERN stack, featuring a React.js front-end, a Node.js and Express.js server, and a MongoDB database.
-External APIs are utilised for payment processing and map rendering.
-The following is a more detailed breakdown of the application architecture:
+Our application utilises a MERN stack, featuring a React.js front-end, a Node.js and Express.js server, and a MongoDB database. ~~External APIs are utilised for payment processing and map rendering.~~ The following is a more detailed breakdown of the application architecture:

 1. The React.js app sends CRUD requests to the Express.js Server.

-2. The Express.js Server processes these requests using the authentication, model and payment controllers.
+2. The Express.js Server processes these requests using the authentication, model ~~and payment~~ controllers.

 3. The server queries the MongoDB database or creates new documents and adds them to the database.